Azure/acr/docs/AAD-OAuth.md

 This response is the ACR access token which you can inspect with [jwt.io](https://jwt.io/).
 You can now use it to call APIs exposed by the Azure Container Registry

 ## Calling an Azure Container Registry API

+In this example we'll call the `/v2/_catalog` API on an Azure Container Registry.
 Assume you have the following:
   1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`.
-  2. A correctly crafted ACR access token
+  2. A correctly crafted ACR access token.

-Here's how a call to an Azure Container Registry API would look like when done via `curl`:
+Here's how a call to the `/v2/_catalog` API of the given registry would look like when done via `curl`:

 ```bash
 export registry="contosoregistry.azurecr.io"
 export acr_access_token="eyJ...xcg"
 curl -v -H "Authorization: Bearer $acr_access_token" https://$registry/v2/_catalog
 ```

 This should result in a status 200 OK, and a body with a JSON payload listing the repositories held in this registry:

 ```json
 {"repositories":["alpine","hello-world","contoso-marketing"]}
 ```